 This blog focuses on Dashboard capabilities in Serverless360 and its use cases.
-Let us take a simple cab booking application scenario to have a better understanding of the Composite Application Dashboard.
+Let us take a simple cab booking application scenario to have a better understanding of the Business Application Dashboard.

 In a cab booking application, users will book their ride, here the booking made must be validated to process further.
 This validation scenario can be built as a Serverless application with Azure Services.
 For every new booking submitted by a customer in the Cab Booking application, a message with data like UserId, BookingId, and DriverId is pushed into the bookinghandler Queue.
 Service Bus Queue is selected here to meet the need to have a linear messaging model.
 Logic App – CabBookingProcessor listens to the bookinghandler for any new message.
 It will pick up the new booking message arriving in the bookinghandler Queue, at a defined frequency.
 With the help of an Azure Function, BookingDetailsValidator, the booking request is validated to contain valid mandatory information.
 Based on the verdict from the Function, the message will be pushed into Topic with the label as ‘True‘ for bookings confirmed or ‘False’ for booking rejected.
 Service Bus Topic has been selected here to meet the publisher-subscriber model.
 The validated messages pushed into that Service Bus Topic should get auto-filtered to the respective Topic subscriptions, Valid and Invalid.

 Consider a DevOps engineer is managing this workflow and he would need the requirements mentioned below:

 - Need of Key Performance Indicator of Azure resources.

 - Keep an eye on a specific metric or a resource.

 Serverless360 meets these requirements using a capability called Business Application Dashboard.

 Before getting into Business Application Dashboard, user need to know what the Composite Application is?